Musou-Isshin/Velp/README.md

 # Velp
-This contain the Jupyter files using in Velp project.
+This contains the Jupyter files used in Velp project.